getsentry/sentry-unreal/README.md

 ## Known Limitations

 - Currently automatic crash capturing works only for mobile platforms.
-In order to capture crahes on Windows and Mac [Crash Reporter has to be configured](https://docs.sentry.io/platforms/unreal/setup-crashreport/)
+In order to capture crashes on Windows and Mac, [Crash Reporter has to be configured](https://docs.sentry.io/platforms/unreal/setup-crashreport/)

 ## Development